Lifetime Adoption | States | Idaho

 Families Wanting to Adopt in Idaho

-Are you in Idaho and have been considering adopting a newborn, toddler, or child up to the age of six?
-As one of the nationwide leaders in open adoption, Lifetime adoption coordinators are here to lead you on a successful adoption journey.
-Matching pregnant mothers with adoptive families has been Lifetime’s passion for more than thirty years.
-You will always find a kind and experienced Lifetime coordinator when you call who works hard to make sure our birth mothers have all the resources and support they need and who will help them find the perfect adoptive families for a great match.
+Have you been considering adopting a newborn, toddler, or child up to the age of six?
+As one of the leaders in open adoption, Lifetime Adoption can lead you on a successful adoption journey.
+Matching pregnant mothers with adoptive families has been our passion for more than 35 years.
+We have kind and experienced coordinators who work hard to make sure our birth mothers have all the resources and support they need.

 Starting the Adoption Process

-So, how do you get the adoption process started?
-It’s really simple.
-Just fill out our short online application.
+It’s really simple to get started.
+Simply fill out our short online application.
 There is no fee to apply, and applying does not obligate you in any way.
-Lifetime will review your application, and once pre-approved, a Lifetime Adoption coordinator will contact you to explain the entire adoption process.
-You will then get started, with the help of Lifetime, on creating your personal profile for birth mothers to view.
-Your coordinator will provide referrals for your home study, as well as give you access to the adoption education you need, which is available on our membership site.
+Lifetime will review your application, and once your pre-approved, a coordinator will contact you to explain the adoption process.
+Next is creating your personal profile for birth mothers to view.
+Your coordinator will provide referrals for your home study, as well as give you access to our membership site where you will find a wealth of information.

 Adoption Laws in Idaho